FOUNDERS

 Darryl L. Mitchell

-It was the 3 Khalifahs that originated the concept of the fraternity and in turn recruited the other 12 men; this is why the Khalifahs have a special distinction.
-The Crowns are called so as a symbol, every King tends to have a Crown and one may have noticed that nothing quite makes a King complete until you see that Crown on top.
-Although a fraternity the Founders set the precedence of being very open with information, symbols and knowledge as our perspective is that our communities have had an absence of awareness for so long we cannot afford to withhold valuable information from the masses.
-This represents a major departure from the very secretive nature of fraternalism another such departure is the heritage of some of the Crowns.
-One of the Crowns, Joseph Diaz, Jr., is Puerto Rican and thus brings to our organization the incorporation of more than Black folks but truly an organization that is about the entire African diaspora.
+It was the three Khalifahs that originated the concept of the fraternity and in turn recruited the other twelve men.
+This is why the Khalifahs have a special distinction.
+The Crowns are called so as a symbol; every king tends to have a crown and you might agree that he is not quite complete without it.
+Although a fraternity, the Founders set the precedence of being very open with information, symbols, and knowledge.
+It was their belief that our communities have had an absence of awareness for so long that we cannot afford to withhold valuable information from the masses.
+This represents a major departure from the very secretive nature of traditional fraternalism.
+Another such departure is finds its origins in the heritage of specific Crowns.
+One of the Crowns, Joseph Diaz, Jr., is Puerto Rican and thus brings to our organization the incorporation of more than just African-American men, truly creating an organization that embraces the entire African diaspora.
 As Khalifah Larry B. Martin has said (being both Black and Latino), “the fraternity is an organizational representation of my racial background.”